 The governments of the respective cities saw potentials in their markets and have continuously shown strong support for the industry.
 In return, the cities are attracting a plethora of multinational companies from all directions- venture capital firms, private equity firms, family offices, philanthropy service providers, and financial consultancy providers.

-London, the second largest financial center after New York, had been facing a tremendous amount of pressure from Brexit.
-This means that massive funds were flowing out of the city, and Singapore and Hong Kong were and are in the perfect position to capture the outflows.
-As a result, over the last five years, the aggregated growth rate has consistently maintained in the double digits and is expected to stay that way.
+London, the second largest financial centre after New York, faced a tremendous amount of pressure from Brexit.
+This means that massive funds were flowing out of the city, and Singapore and Hong Kong were in the perfect position to capture the outflows.
+As a result, the aggregated growth rate has consistently maintained in the double digits over the last five years and is expected to stay that way.

-With the current growth rate, Hong Kong and Singapore are poised to compete for the position of world’s largest offshore wealth management hub.
+With the current growth rate, Hong Kong and Singapore are poised to compete for the world’s largest offshore wealth management hub.

 Technology and Regulation